kallookoo/wp-color-picker-alpha/Readme.md

 If you would like to contribute please fork the project and [report bugs][2] or submit [pull requests][3].

 ## Tested
-It was tested with Firefox 82.0 (Ubuntu) and the WordPress 5.5.2 version.
+It was tested with Firefox and the WordPress 6.5.3 version.

 ## Testing
 For testing download or clone [wp-color-picker-alpha-plugin](https://github.com/kallookoo/wp-color-picker-alpha-plugin) inside WordPress plugins folder and activate.